Leeds' Casilla denies FA charge of racially abusing Charlton's Leko

 "It is further alleged that the words constitute an 'aggravated breach'... as they made reference to race and/or colour and/or ethnic origin."

-"Kiko strenuously denies the allegation and has proactively worked with the FA during their investigation to date," the Championship club said in a statement https://www.leedsunited.com/news/team-news/25747/club-statement-kiko-casilla.
+"Kiko strenuously denies the allegation and has proactively worked with the FA during their investigation to date," the second-tier club said in a statement https://www.leedsunited.com/news/team-news/25747/club-statement-kiko-casilla.

 "The next step of this process will be a personal hearing, in the meantime Kiko will remain available for selection."